8 Ways to Maximize Your Workday with Asynchronous Communication

 Using cloud file-sharing can mean certain documents or commonly used files are available to your team regardless of their location or device.
 This means different members of a team can work asynchronously on the same document without having to request a copy.

 It also means key business files are available for anyone to look up and get information, reducing the need for synchronous communication.
+Using a tool such as an online signature generator could help management and team members sign contracts without having to be present.

 #7.
 Recorded communications